Implement v-model in Vue.js

 Implementing v-model for a custom component

-when the value is updated.
-Therefore, our component needs to bind the incoming prop to the <input>
+when the value changes.
+Our component needs to connect the incoming prop to the <input>

-element and forward the value of an HTML input event when one occurs.
+element and emit the value of the input event.

 Let’s translate this to a Vue component: